 King County Parks Levy

 This August, King County voters will be asked to approve a levy renewal to fund County parks and trails.
 Funding from the King County Parks levy is essential to conserve critical natural lands and build and maintain spectacular parks such as Marymoor Park on the shores of Lake Sammamish, Cougar Mountain Regional Wildland Park, the biggest urban wildland park in the country with remnants of coal mining days, scenic Tolt MacDonald Park on the Snoqualmie River, and so many more.
 Levy funding will also build and connect regional trails including important connections that will transform the Eastside Rail Corridor for active transportation from Renton to Woodinville.
 The King County Parks levy is a high return investment in our communities to ensure that our parks are cared for and that the outdoors are accessible for everyone.
 Learn more.

 Washington State Priorities

 2019-2021 Agency Budget Requests

 Many treasured places in the Greenway are managed by state agencies including the Department of Natural Resources and Washington State Parks.
-It is essential that land management agencies receive adequate funding in order to maintain wildlife habitat and recreational facilities that we all enjoy.
+It is essential that land management agencies receive adequate funding in order to maintain wildlife habitat, forests, parks and recreational facilities that we all enjoy.
 Every two years, Washington legislators set state budget, and we have the opportunity to share stories with our senators and representatives about the importance of conservation and recreation access for all.
 For the 2019 session, Greenway Trust State Legislative Priorities such as the Washington Wildlife and Recreation Program and the Teanaway Community Forest received strong support in the budget.
 While we are excited for these essential grants and programs, some priorities didn’t fare so well that leave us concerned for agencies’ ability to maintain their lands.
 Learn more about the 2019 Legislative wrap up.

 John D. Dingell Jr. Conservation, Management, and Recreation Act